 KRS as it is popularly called.
 The Brindavan Gardens are attached to the Krishna Raja Sagar dam.
-The city of Mysore is popular for these to prime lake, Dam and gardens.
-It was built across Kaveri River in the year 1924.
+The city of Mysore is popular for these to the prime lake, Dam, and gardens.
+It was built across the Kaveri River in the year 1924.
 The importance of Dam is such that the districts of Mysore and Mandya rely on this dam for their water needs.
 Water for irrigation and also portable water for Mysore, Mandya & Bengaluru is supplied by this dam.
 The state of Tamilnadu receives water from it and stores in the famous Mettur dam (Salem).
 The dam has historic importance and is a milestone for various notable features.
-This is a must visit amongst Mysore places to visit.
+This is a must-visit amongst Mysore places to visit.

 In The Mysore Palace royal family of Mysore dwelled.
 This is the most famous of all tourist places near Mysore.
 The palace is huge and consists of durbar halls which are common places for meetings.
 Courtyards and gardens deserve a special mention here as they are the most attractive feature of the Palace.
 The Palace is the venue every year for the Mysore Dussehra festival.
 Cultural events are conducted here and artists from all over country perform here.
 Lightening at the Palace is world famous.
 The real charm is to see it when the lights are lit at one go.
 This is definitely an eye candy amongst the Mysore places to visit.